 The Journal seeks highly motivated individuals who have demonstrated academic excellence, exceptional legal writing ability, and an interest in the broad and ever-evolving field of human rights.

 The Journal primarily selects its staff membership from the spring writing competition that takes place after spring finals of a student’s first year.
 In extending membership offers, the Journal considers the quality of the writing submission and the student’s first year grades.
 Each year the Journal extends approximately 20 to 25 membership offers.

 The Journal also reserves approximately 5 to 10 positions for write-on candidates.
 The write-on competition takes place in the fall of a student’s second year.
 Write-on candidates are expected to fulfill the duties of staff members, including the production of a quality manuscript of publishable quality and completion of source-and-cite assignments.
 Write-on candidates are evaluated on the basis of their manuscript and source-and-cite assignments.

-For more information on Journal of International Human Rights membership, please contact or .
+For more information on Northwestern Journal of Human Rights membership, please contact or .